StarmaQ/Articles/IteratorFunctions/iterator_functions.md

 end
 ```
 `v` is the current element returned by `iterator`, you can see here we only have one piece of info which is the current value, unlike `next` which returns the current index and its value.
 If I wanted to do that, I would replace the return line by `return idx,t[idx]`.

+`II.
+Iterator examples`
+--
+Now that we know how to properly write iterators, we can write even more iterators!

+Let's start by trying to make a replica of `pairs`.
+Wait, haven't we already done that with `xpairs`?
+Well there are some key features that `pairs`, or I should actually say `next`, and we don't.
+For example, with `next`, if you had a table like this `{1, 2, nil, 3}`, it actually traverses through the whole table ignoring `nil` at index 3 and carrying on later to the 4th index (which is `3`) and stops.
+With our `iterator` in `xpairs`, we would stop as soon as we return nil, when we get to index 3 it returns nil and stops looping even though there is more ahead.
+How would we do that?
+Well since `#